IHE/RAD.IRA/input/pagecontent/rad-x2.md

 ### 2:3.X2.1 Scope

-This transaction is used to complete the subscription by connecting to the notification channel in order to receive synchronization events.
+This transaction is used to connect to a notification channel to receive synchronization events.

 ### 2:3.X2.2 Actors Roles